Don’t have time to read the whole guide now? No problem. Let us email you a copy so you can read it when you do. Just let us know where to send it.

 However, TrinityP3 believes that the chunks of process are not necessarily the biggest problem.

-We believe there are deeper challenges that undermine both industry perception and the reality of the pitch process.
+We believe there are deeper challenges that undermine both industry perception and the reality of the agency pitch process.

 In no particular order, such challenges include a weak rationale or purpose, insufficient market awareness, inaccurate calibration of what the advertiser needs with the type of agencies selected, a general lack of integrity in the agency selection process, conflicting agendas obscuring a clear view, misinterpretation or misunderstanding of what an agency is or could be, and over-focus on inputs (such as cost) rather than outputs or potential outcomes.